78 funded projects. 2,000 backers. £470k+ raised and counting!

-Last year, a member of staff, Marie, underwent Forest Schools Training and has been given the role here at the school as our Outdoor Environment Lead.
+Last year, a member of staff underwent Forest Schools Training and has been given the role here at the school as our Outdoor Environment Lead.
 We had a biodome (greenhouse) in place and since Marie has taken on her role she has been creating a fantastic outdoor area beside the biodome for the children to explore and grow plants.
-We have purchase waterproof trousers and jackets for the children and tools to use whilst outside.
+We have purchased waterproof trousers and jackets for the children and tools to use whilst outside.
 Also, we purchased some willow screening and shrubs to edge the environmental area along with an amazing mud kitchen which the children have had great fun using.
-Marie can now take groups of children outside into the new area to teach them about conservation, exploring the outside world and growing their own fruit and vegetables.
-We will keep developing and improving the area when funds allow and we would really like an outdoor shelter.
-We would also love to ahve an outdoor gym for the children.
-We recently introduced the Daily Mile.
+We can now take groups of children outside into the new area to teach them about conservation, exploring the outside world and growing their own fruit and vegetables but only in good weather hence the need for an outdoor shelter.
+We would also love to have an outdoor gym for the children.
+We recently introduced the Daily Mile which the children thoroughly enjoy.

 What we'll deliver: